Young the Giant: Mirror Master (2018)

-American Bollywood (2022–present)
+American Bollywood (2022–2025)

 The band announced the release of their fifth studio album titled American Bollywood on June 15, 2022, accompanied by the release of its first single, "Wake Up".
 It marks their first project as an independent artist, having created Jungle Youth Records and partnering with AWAL for distribution in an effort to retain ownership of their masters.

 The album is structured around the Mahabharata, an ancient Indian mythology and religious text, and is divided into four acts with four songs each: "I: Origins", "II: Exile", "III: Battle", and "IV: Denouement".
 Though it stays true to the collective immigrant roots of the entire band, more focus is given to Gadhia's personal experience and connection to his culture, specifically telling the story of his parents' immigration from India to the United States.
 The band took inspiration from Bollywood media, psychedelic surf rock, and spaghetti western film scores to build the album's sonic landscape, blending eastern instruments (e.g. tabla, harmonium, and sitar) with western musical conventions.

 "Act I: Origins", was released on July 15, 2022 alongside a music video for the album's title song, "American Bollywood".
 "Act II: Exile" was released on August 12 with music videos for "The Walk Home" and "My Way".
 "Act III: Battle" was released on October 7 with a music video for "Dollar Store".
 The full album with the last act, "IV: Denouement", was released on November 16, 2022 with an accompanying music video for "Otherside".
 The American Bollywood tour began on October 12, 2022 at the Red Rocks Amphitheatre in Morrison, Colorado.

+Victory Garden (2026–present)

+On February 5, 2026, the band announced their sixth studio album, Victory Garden, alongside the release of its first single, "Different Kind of Love", and an accompanying music video.
+A headline tour was also announced to begin later in the year.
+The album version of its second single "Bitter Fruit" was released on March 19, though an acoustic version was released the previous year as a part of In the Open, Volume 1, an EP of the band's popular "In the Open" acoustic arrangements of their discography.

+The album is described as an ode to "radical empathy", which Cannata describes as coming from a yearning for community from both within the band and in society.
+In explaining the meaning behind its title, Gadhia references the victory gardens of the World Wars and their attempts to rally together the civilians of the Allied Powers during times of unrest and uncertainty, while also using the bandmembers' children as inspiration for a childlike perspective of the world.
+The band collaborated with producer Brendan O'Brien, who previously worked with artists such as AC/DC and Bruce Springsteen.